CharlieXie/libfacedetection-python-bindings/readme.md

 ## High-Speed(about 38 fps) face detector for python:

-This a python binding for libfacedetection([https://github.com/ShiqiYu/libfacedetection](https://github.com/ShiqiYu/libfacedetection))
+This a python binding for libfacedetection([https://github.com/ShiqiYu/libfacedetection](https://github.com/ShiqiYu/libfacedetection)).

 It is only tested on  raspberry pi 3B which can reach about 38 fps  even faster.
-Here is the [output](https://github.com/CharlieXie/libfacedetection-python-bindings/tree/master/results)
+Here is the [output](https://github.com/CharlieXie/libfacedetection-python-bindings/tree/master/results).

 ## How to use

-1. You can just download the repo and run test.py which will find right lib according to default version of python
+1. You can just download the repo and run test.py which will find right lib according to default version of python in your system.

-2. Or here is the example
+2. Or here is an example.

    ```python
    import cv2